-Reminder: Applicants must validate their eligibility as a military dependent by entering the benefits number found on the reverse of the DD Form 1173 U.S. Uniformed Services Identification and Privilege Card, and certify that at least one parent serves or has served in the Army, Marine Corps, Navy, Air Force or Coast Guard.
+Reminder: Applicants must validate their eligibility as a military dependent by entering the benefits number found on the reverse of the Uniformed Services Identification (USID) card, and certify that at least one parent serves or has served in the Army, Marine Corps, Navy, Air Force, Coast Guard or Space Force.

 The Notification Process

-Letters will be mailed to recipients on or about May 6th.
+Letters will be mailed to recipients in early May of each year.

-Scholarship Managers will mail a check to the recipient's home address on file on or about August 1st.
+Scholarship Managers will mail a check to the recipient's home address on file in early August of each year.
 The check is made payable to the college or university selected by the scholarship recipient.
 It is the recipient's responsibility to forward the check to the appropriate office at the college or university.

 Only those selected to receive a scholarship are notified.
 Those not selected do not receive letters.

-The names, and commissary locations, of all the recipients will be posted at http://www.militaryscholar.org/ on or about May 19th.
+The names, and commissary locations, of all the recipients will be posted at https://fisherhouse.org/programs/scholarship-programs/ in June of each year.